AleksandarBayrev/general-linux-fixes/Debian-Stable-HowTO.md

 # If using APC UPS - check `Linux-UPS-APC-HowTO.md`
 # Install `fooyin` for listening to music (use flatpak)
 # Check `NTSYNC-HowTO.md`
+# If you want to use gamescope - check `gamescope-installer` folder